omicron321/Steam/README.md

  - All pages with game listings know include full Steam prices for reference
  - Games without Steam price will link to related Steam community hub
  - Ability to dynamically sort by DIG price, Steam price, etc.

+- 0.3.0
+ - Redirect all pages to their secured version (https)

 ### Known issues :
 - Steam store API returns price of bundle if it is discounted cheaper than the game itself.
 Possible fix.
 Low priority bug.
 - No price returned for unique bundle containing single game which don't have a price itself.
 Possible fix.
 Low priority bug.